dm-academy/Calavera/docs/Installation.md

 The virtual machines use a range of local IP addresses from 192.168.33.29 through 192.168.33.36.
 Make sure you are not using those for some other project.

 You also may wish to review the [Vagrantfile](https://github.com/CharlesTBetz/Calavera/blob/master/Vagrantfile) for port redirect conflicts.
 A consistent numeric approach has been adopted for redirecting 22, 80 and 8080.
+If you don't know what this is about that's fine for now.

 ## Installation overview